 For some patients, surgery remains the only option when symptoms of a rotator cuff tear become too severe.
 Thankfully, surgical treatment options have advanced in recent years to make the procedure, recovery, and rehabilitation easier than ever before.

-Forming the rotator cuff is a group of tendons that surrounds the shoulder joint and allows for the shoulder to participate in many movements and functions.
+Forming the rotator cuff is a group of tendons that surround the shoulder joint and allows for the shoulder to participate in many movements and functions.
 If one or more of those tendons should become injured, a rotator cuff tear may occur.
 Typically, patients express feelings of pain and loss of strength, movement, and sleep.

 Traditionally, open rotator cuff repair was the surgical option for a rotator cuff tear when conservative treatment options were unsuccessful.
 Making an incision on the outside of the shoulder, 10-12 centimeters in length, the surgeon would separate shoulder muscles to expose the rotator cuff for repair; however, a procedure of this magnitude caused a significant amount of pain and usually remained an issue following recovery.